 Flowing from architectural style, ranging from colonial to Victorian to post-modernist.
 It is one of the few materials that can actually look better with age.
 Brick also absorbs noise, giving it an acoustic advantage over other materials – especially helpful in densely populated areas.
 According to Juan Rodriguez, in TheBalance, in the masonry field we can find five predominant types of bricks that are classified by manufactured composition.

-- Number 5: Fly ash clay bricks in contrast with common clay bricks are manufactured with fly ash and an addition of clay material, at about 1,000Cnevertheless, studies have shown that these bricks are not that durable as they seem due to the fact that they might produce pop-outs when come into contact with moisture and water, causing these bricks to expand.
+Number 5 is: Fly ash clay bricks in contrast with common clay bricks are manufactured with fly ash and an addition of clay material, at about 1,000Cnevertheless, studies have shown that these bricks are not that durable as they seem due to the fact that they might produce pop-outs when come into contact with moisture and water, causing these bricks to expand.

 Types of bricks: Where to add exposed bricks inside you house